10 May 10 ways to de-stress at work and enjoy your break

 It also a good idea to reach out to your colleagues about the stress you experience because they will be the ones who will actually understand what you are going through.

-6. Stretch it Out
+6. Stretch it Out and de-stress at work

 This is crucial if you have a job that leaves you deskbound.
-Sitting at your desk all day will inevitably stress your muscles and it is important to give them a good old stretch to make it more comfortable for you.
+Sitting at your desk all day will inevitably stress your muscles and it is important to give them a good old stretch to make it comfortable for you.

 Stand up and stretch out your legs for around 20 to 30 seconds or take a short walk around the block.
 This will help lessen the peril of blood clots that can result from sitting in one position for a prolonged period of time.